fuArizona/BEMGPT/README.md

-# Fine-tuning Data Curation for LLM-based Question-Answering Using LoRA/QLoRA for Building Energy
+# LLM-based Question-Answering for Building Energy

-In this repository, we develop a fine-tuning data curation method for answering questions of building energy.
+In this repository, there is a fine-tuned LLM used to answer questions of building energy.

 ## Directory Structure
 ```